Skip to main content

 RECRUITMENT TIMELINE

-• Candidates will be contacted to schedule individual interviews.
+• Candidates will be contacted via email to schedule individual interviews.

-• Offers sent out: 1st week of April
+• Offers sent out: by the 1st week of April.

-NOTE: There is only 1 application for both the CHA and CHA-TL positions.
-Though returner experience is not required to be hired as a CHA-TL, the Department will prioritize applicants who have previously worked as a CHA or CHA-TL when filling vacant CHA-TL positions.
+NOTE: A single application is used for both the CHA and CHA-TL positions.
+While prior experience is not required to be considered for a CHA-TL role, applicants with previous experience as a CHA or CHA-TL may be given priority when filling available CHA-TL positions.

 POSITION OVERVIEW

-Conference Housing Assistants (CHAs) and Conference Housing Assistant-Team Leaders (CHA-TLs) are responsible for providing hospitality services and assistance to guests who stay overnight in residence halls while they are at UNC Charlotte for summer camps, conferences, and New Student Orientation (NSO).
+Conference Housing Assistants (CHAs) and Conference Housing Assistant Team Leaders (CHA-TLs) provide hospitality services and support to guests staying overnight in residence halls while attending summer camps and conferences at UNC Charlotte.

-CHAs and CHA-TLs work together to in teams to complete job tasks.
-CHA-TLs will have additional leadership responsibilities which are listed hereThe specific duties of both CHAs and CHA-TLs include room preparation/teardown, guest check-in/out, key management, inventory control, administrative tasks, operating 24hr desks, and providing in-person support to conference/orientation participants in a 24hr on-call duty rotation.
+CHAs and CHA-TLs work together in teams to complete assigned tasks.
+CHA-TLs will have additional leadership responsibilities which are listed here.
+Core responsibilities for both roles include room preparation and teardown, guest check-in and check-out, key management, inventory control, administrative duties, staffing 24-hour service desks, and providing in-person support to conference participants as part of a 24-hour on-call rotation.

-Job responsibilities may require a work extension from August 4-7, 2024.
-Work extensions will be required for any students who do not have a Fall 2024 work assignment.
-Compensation for those who work from August 4-7 will be paid out at the position’s daily rate.
+Job responsibilities may require a work extension from August 2-7, 2026.
+Work extensions will be required for any students who do not have a Fall 2026 work assignment as an RA, DA, or HA.
+Compensation for those who work from August 2-7 will be paid out at the position’s daily rate.

 Work Schedule:

-Staff will average 30 hours per week.
-Work will be a combination of traditional and non-traditional hours.
-Early mornings, evenings, and weekends are required.
-Holiday shifts may also be required.
-Schedules vary each week, therefore, a regular recurring schedule cannot be guaranteed.
-Scheduling flexibility is required to be a successful member of the team.
-Please read the Job Qualifications section below for details about student availability with summer class schedules.
+Staff will average approximately 20 hours per week.
+Work hours will include a combination of traditional and non-traditional shifts, including early mornings, evenings, weekends, and occasionally holidays.
+Weekly schedules will vary, and a consistent, recurring schedule cannot be guaranteed.
+Flexibility in availability is required to be a successful member of the team.
+Please review the Job Qualifications section below for additional details regarding student availability while enrolled in summer courses.

 CHA JOB DESCRIPTION